GoDaddy Website Builder Review

 The Blog/RSS tool gives you an option to place an RSS feed on your site.
 Just fill in the address of the feed you'd like to display.

-You've got a fully serviceable contact form which you click on and then update the details with your email address and the text you want to display once the form has been submitted.
+You've got an entirely serviceable contact form which you click on and then update the details with your email address and the text you want to display once the form has been submitted.
 Very easy.

 There is the option to add “Apps” to your website.
 There is a one click install to add an email subscription button.
 You can accept payments with PayPal and add ratings and reviews powered by Yelp.
 This is nothing like the advanced App store available from Wix or Weebly though.